Prostate cancer vs. prostatitis: The differences

 Stage I: This is the first stage when the cancer has yet to grow beyond the prostate.
 This stage is also known as localized prostate cancer.

-A doctor may not always advise immediate treatment for prostate cancer in the localized stage because it takes time to grow and spread.
+A doctor may not advise immediate treatment for prostate cancer in the localized stage because it takes time to grow and spread.

 Stage II: Here, prostate cancer indicates that the cancer cells have not yet spread beyond the prostate gland.
 However, compared to stage I, stage II prostate cancer carries a higher risk of growth and progression.